kyleu/boilerplay/README.md

 JavaScript is verified by Require.js and UglifyJS.
 Any Javascript errors or warnings will be treated as compile errors.

-Security filters are in place, and are configured so that resources (css, js, etc) can only be loaded from the configured host.
-Inline styles and scripts are prohibited.

 The project is built on SBT, and can be opened by IntelliJ directly.